shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/4-troubleshoot-connection.md

 # Module 04: Troubleshoot virtual machine connections

+## Lab Scenario

+In this lab, you'll practice troubleshooting connection issues with virtual machines running in Azure.
+Your main objective is to diagnose and resolve connectivity problems when trying to SSH into an Azure virtual machine.

+## Objectives

+By the end of this lab, you will be able to:

+- Identify and diagnose connectivity problems to an Azure virtual machine (VM).
+- Troubleshoot and address issues with connectivity using SSH to Azure VMs.
+- Resolve security group-related connectivity issues to enable successful SSH connections to an Azure VM.

 ## Estimated timing: 30 minutes

 In this lab you'll troubleshoot connection issues with the virtual machines running in Azure.